DTM-23/MCA-2022/README.md

- The polyphonic pane was then loaded into musescore, below is a comparsion between my corrected week 2 transcription and the week 10 transcription.
+ The polyphonic pane was then loaded into musescore, below is a comparsion between my  week 2 PDF transcription and the week 10 MIDI transcription.